Bucket-list Road Trips for Every Decade of Your Life

 In your 50s: The Oregon Trail

-Entering your 50s marks a transition — your kids are becoming more independent and your retirement and health are top of mind.
-It’s a shift that warrants plenty of time to reflect and enjoy the beauty of the U.S. And what better way to achieve that than a transcontinental road trip?
+Entering your 50s marks a transition — perhaps you have kids who are leaving the nest, or are looking ahead to retirement.
+It's a shift that warrants plenty of time to reflect and enjoy the beauty of the U.S. And what better way to achieve that than a transcontinental road trip?
 The Oregon Trail is a beautiful, roughly 2,000-mile route that connects Missouri to Oregon.

 Just like the pioneers in the mid-1800s, you can start your expedition in Independence, Missouri, making your way west — although at a much faster pace — toward Oregon.
 You'll pass through the beautiful, expansive Great Plains before stopping in Sioux City, Iowa to get a dose of culture at the Sioux City Art Center.
 In Nebraska, make a stop at the Ashfall Fossil Beds State Historical Park, a protected area full of fossils.